munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 #### 1. How does Object Oriented Programming differ from Process Oriented Programming?

-Object Oriented Programming is ...
+- Object Oriented Programming is ...
+   - Describe OOP
+   - Example of OOP x 2
+   - Explain example
+- Process Oriented Programming is ...

 #### 2. What's polymorphism in OOP?
+- Describe polymorphism and provide 2 examples ...

 #### 3. What's inheritance in OOP?